ab2gbl/my_cheat/markdowns/summuries/Introduction_to_Networking.md

 **Requirement** | **Description**
 |--|--|
 `VPN Client` | This is installed on the remote device like  OpenVPN client.
-`VPN Server` | network device (computer)  responsible for accepting VPN connections from VPN clients and routing traffic between the VPN clients and the private network.
+`VPN Server` | network device (computer)  responsible for accepting VPN connections from VPN clients and routing traffic from them.
 `Encryption` | such as AES and IPsec.
 `Authentication` | using a shared secret, certificate, or another auth method.

+- At the TCP/IP layer, a VPN connection typically uses the `ESP`) protocol to encrypt and authenticate the VPN traffic
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjU4MTYyNDAsOTUwMDkyMTI1LC0xMT
-gzNTY1NTAxLC0xODIwMTg5NjExLC0xODM2NDExNzc3LDY0MjM2
-MDY2MSwxMTM3NjI5MjQzLDcyNTM2NjU4MiwxNTEzMjE4MzU0XX
-0=
+eyJoaXN0b3J5IjpbLTYwNDM3MDc3Nyw5NTAwOTIxMjUsLTExOD
+M1NjU1MDEsLTE4MjAxODk2MTEsLTE4MzY0MTE3NzcsNjQyMzYw
+NjYxLDExMzc2MjkyNDMsNzI1MzY2NTgyLDE1MTMyMTgzNTRdfQ
+==
 -->